mock-server/mockserver/README.md

 Before any mock expectation can be sent to the MockServer it must be started.

 As the MockServer depends on multiple other projects such as Embedded Jetty it is not possible for this project to provide a complete runnable.
-Instead a build script in maven and a build script in gradle has been provided so make it simple to build and run the MockServer.
+Instead a build script in maven and a build script in gradle has been provided so the project can be built using even maven or gradle.

 First clone the repository as follows: